Health Effects of Ozone in the General Population

 Find out proper use of your generator can save lives.

-Provided by the California Department of Public Health, this 53 page brochure describes the health hazards associated with wildfire smoke as well as information about smoke composition, characteristics, and strategies to reduce exposure.
+Provided by the California Department of Public Health, this 76-page brochure describes the health hazards associated with wildfire smoke as well as information about smoke composition, characteristics, and strategies to reduce exposure.

 The National Weather Service campaign called Turn Around Don’t Drown helps to warn people of the hazards of walking or driving a vehicle through flood waters.
-Read or listen to a short podcast describing Flash Flood Safety in a Car.
+Watch their informative video about car safety in a flood area.

-A booklet on Asbestos provided by the Contractors State License Board at www.cslb.ca.gov.
+An information 32-page booklet on asbestos provided by the Contractors State License Board at www.cslb.ca.gov.

 A Brief Guide to Mold, Moisture, and Your Home